mrondin1/StarSpace/README.md

 # StarSpace

+Mike Version

 StarSpace is a general-purpose neural model for efficient learning of entity embeddings for solving a wide variety of problems:

 - Learning word, sentence or document level embeddings.
 - Information retrieval: ranking of sets of entities/documents or objects, e.g. ranking web documents.
 - Text classification, or any other labeling task.